stracker-phil/obsidian-thoughtforge/README.md

 - Create first, organize later with the Inbox
 - Focus on simplicity with fewer, well-used features
 - Build connections between notes rather than perfect hierarchies

+## Developer-Specific Resources

+ThoughtForge includes resources specifically designed for developers:

+- **Code snippet templates** - Capture and organize reusable code with the `~ Code Snippet.md` template
+- **Decision documentation** - Track architectural and technical decisions with the `!
+Decision.md` template
+- **Investigation logs** - Document debugging sessions and problem-solving with the `?
+Investigation.md` template
+- **Plugin development guide** - Create custom Obsidian plugins using our [[5-Knowledge/Obsidian/How to Create a Custom Obsidian Plugin|developer guide]] and template repository
+- **GitHub-like workflows** - familiar keyboard shortcuts and conventions that align with developer tools

+Unlike general productivity templates, ThoughtForge is built by developers, for developers, with an emphasis on the unique needs of software engineering workflows.

 ## Feedback and Contributions